 Next, Sarah decided that she wanted an Icelandic sweater.
 You see these pretty much everywhere in Iceland and Sarah had her eye on them from the time that we landed in the airport.
 Talking to one of the shop’s employees, we actually discovered that many of the sweaters you see for sale are not actually made in Iceland.
 There is such a demand for these sweaters that Icelandic wool is shipped out overseas so that these sweaters can be made to meet that demand.
 They are then returned to Iceland so they can be sold to tourists.
 That information bummed Sarah out as she wanted an authentic, Icelandic-made sweater.
 The helpful shop employee told us that to get a sweater like that, our best bet was to visit the city’s flea market.

 Open on weekends, the Kolaportid Flea Market is located in the old harbor area of Reykjavik.
 It is just a few minutes’ walk from the city center, but as we entered the building we realized that the crowds around us had changed quite a bit.
 Instead of the fellow tourists that we found in the restaurants and shops through the rest of Reykjavik, this shopping center seemed to be filled with more local Icelanders than with visitors to the country.
 In the back of the market were stalls selling fish where we saw people buying what would be their dinner that night.
-At other stalls, bought books or DVDs or t-shirts.
-It was an interesting experience that provided a nice contrast to the tourist-centric shops that we had visited elsewhere in the city.
+Other stalls sold books or DVDs or t-shirts, all geared towards residents more than tourists.
+Visiting this market was an interesting experience that provided a nice contrast to the tourist-centric shops that we had visited elsewhere in the city.

 Looking for a stall that sold knitted goods, Sarah found a sweet, old woman with an array of beautiful Icelandic sweaters that she had hand knitted herself.
 She was actually knitting one as she sat in her booth at the market waiting for customers.
 Sarah was sold immediately.
 She found the one she wanted, paid for her purchase, and happily put on her own Icelandic sweater.